grigorassorin/car-price-prediction/README.md

 ```

 ### 3. Run Estimate Your Car's Price Notebook
-- Go to `notebooks/06 - Input - User Car Value Estimation.ipynb` to estimate your car’s worth
+- Go to [`notebooks/06 - Input - User Car Value Estimation.ipynb`](notebooks/06%20-%20Input%20-%20User%20Car%20Value%20Estimation.ipynb) to estimate your car’s worth
+- to run, it will look for:
+            - "2024_turkey_car_market_ML.csv"
-- to run, it needs only: "2024_turkey_car_market_ML.csv" & the data in the folder "models": "depreciation_data" and "ML_MakeModel"
+            - the data in the folder "models", with its subfolders "depreciation_data" and "ML_MakeModel"

 This notebook will:
 - Ask for user inputs (car specs)